coinight/yosys4gal_win/README.md

 ./ver2gal synth <JSON NETLIST> <PCF_CONSTRAINTS> --chip <CHIP>
 ```
 Where `<CHIP>` is either `gal16v8` or `gal22v10`.
 The generate JEDEC file will
 be generated in the current directory as `output.jed`.
+Note this program _must_
+be run in the same directory as the `shrink_sop.tcl` script

 This JEDEC file can be optionally be verified programmatically using the
 scripts and Verilog models found the `models/` directory.